-What is one health approach?
+What is one health concept?
 Why is it significant?
 Read further to know more.

 ‘One Health’ was proposed as a concept to foster such interdisciplinary collaboration.
 It is adopted by the international agencies charged with the control of zoonoses (diseases that can spread between animals and humans, such as flu, rabies, etc).